-Black Bean Quesadillas are my go-to dinner when I just want something quick and easy, yet super delicious and healthy.
+Black Bean Quesadilla is my go-to dinner when I just want something quick and easy, yet super delicious and healthy.
 Sometimes that means I make a Niçoise salad or a flatbread pizza with hummus.
 But let’s be honest sometimes you just want something that’s a little eewie gooey cheesy delicious too.

 On nights like those I try to just listen to my body and I make something healthy like this black bean and butternut squash quesadilla.
 I up the protein by adding one of my favorite ingredients, quinoa!
 I also added some arugula because adding something green always makes a dish feel just a little bit healthier.
 Arugula is great for this dish, since it has a peppery bite that goes perfectly with the Monterey Jack cheese.
 These quesadillas paired perfectly with my pineapple coleslaw, have you tried it yet?